apache/trafficcontrol/docs/source/api/v2/servers_id_deliveryservices.rst

 ``POST``
 ========
-Assign an arbitrary number of delivery services to a single server.
+Assign an arbitrary number of :term:`Delivery Services` to a single server.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"